r-lib/Rapp/README.md

 ```

 Bool options, (that is, assignments of `TRUE` or `FALSE` in an R app)
 are a little different.
-They support usage as switches at the command
+They support usage as switches or toggles at the
-line.
+command line.
 For example in an R script:

 ``` r
 echo <- TRUE